PinkSky24/AIAngularProject/AIAngularProject.Server/DBCursor/README.md

 1. Initial schema creation prompt:
 ```
-Create a sql script for creating of table, relationship and load data
+Create a sql script for creating of table, relationship and load a dummy data
-The story is need to support crud of countries, airports and airplane
+It should support crud of countries, airports and airplane
 Also create a README.md as documentation
 ```